sambrosia/tavern-tales/themes/arcane/Arcane.md

 You can create a wall (max 1) of 20 spaces or less that lasts a few minutes.
 Shape it however you want, but don't imprison anyone.

-* *Describe*:Creating a wall of force, conjuring a wall of iron, dividing reality with an impenetrable barrier.
+* *Describe*: Creating a wall of force, conjuring a wall of iron, dividing reality with an impenetrable barrier.

 ### Counterspell